 17.6.
-Grantees and the Administering Institution must notify FightMND's Research Co-ordinator Dr Davor Stanic by email to researchgrants@fightmnd.org.au, Research Director Dr Bec Sheean at research@fightmnd.org.au and Communications Manager Andrew Holmes at andrew@fightmnd.org.au at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND IMPACT Grant.
+Grantees and/or the Administering Institution must notify the FightMND research team by email to Dr Bec Sheean at research@fightmnd.org.au and Dr Davor Stanic at researchgrants@fightmnd.org.au, and the Marketing and Communications Director Anthea Hargreaves at anthea@fightmnd.org.au, at least five working days in advance of any publicity arising from research wholly or co-funded by a FightMND IMPACT Grant.
 FightMND must be given at least 24 hours' notice of any media release in connection with the funded project.
 Any press release or other material including reference to FightMND-funded research must be approved by our team before it is released to the media.

 17.7.
-In any oral or written report or poster presentation relating to FightMND-funded research, the grantee and/or author must acknowledge our support and display the FightMND logo where practical.
-All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to FightMND's website: www.fightmnd.org.au.
+In any oral or written report or poster presentation relating to FightMND-funded research, the grantee and/or author must acknowledge FightMND's support and display the FightMND logo where practical.
+All references to FightMND-funded work placed on websites, electronic bulletin boards and similar platforms must state clearly that the work is funded by "FightMND" and ideally a link should be included to the FightMND website: www.fightmnd.org.au.